getlantern/www.getlantern.org/README.md

 app.yaml to &lt;somenewversion&gt;, and then you'll be deploying to https://&lt;somenewversion&gt;-dot-getlanternhr.appspot.com/.

-Once version is set how you want it, just run "grunt deploy" (another custom grunt task).
-This will run the grunt build task mentioned above, and if it completes successfully, the files in "dist" will be uploaded to production.
-Once uploaded, a browser will automatically open to where you just deployed to so you can make sure everything looks good on the production server.
+Once version is set how you want it, and you have a successful build in the "dist" directory, run "appcfg --oauth2 update ."
+The files in "dist" will be uploaded to production.
+Once uploaded, open a browser to the newly deployed version to make sure everything looks good on the production server.